 Over the past fifteen years, Leake & Watts has sought to expand our services to children and young adults with developmental disabilities.
 In 2004, Leake & Watts began to provide Medicaid Service Coordination to children and young adults with developmental disabilities and in 2007, Leake & Watts opened its first group home in the Bronx for young adults with developmental disabilities.
 Since then, Leake & Watts has expanded its developmental disabilities services to include ten Group Homes, Recreation and Respite Services, Supportive Employment and Day Habilitation Services.
 By 2009, our Residential Treatment Center had shifted from serving youth in foster care to a specialized program for youth with a variety of mental health challenges, some of whom are in foster care.
 Several of our early childhood programs now provide specialized and integrated classroom services for children on the autism spectrum, and in 2010, we welcomed the Children's Learning Center in Manhattan, which specifically serves preschoolers with autism, to Leake & Watts.

 In 2011, Leake & Watts celebrated its 180th Anniversary.
-Today, the agency serves over 5,000 children, adults and families in need each day.
+Today, the agency serves over 8,000 children, adults and families in need each year.
 Leake & Watts has been recognized by New York 's former Governor Pataki, who presented the organization with the Bronze Empire State Advantage Award for excellence in performance and practices.
-New York City Mayor Michael Bloomberg has praised our agency's Volunteer Program for having engaged 450 volunteers in over 3,500 hours of service over the course of a single year.
+Former New York City Mayor Michael Bloomberg has praised our agency's Volunteer Program for having engaged 450 volunteers in over 3,500 hours of service over the course of a single year.
 Our organization is proud to be an integral part of communities throughout the Bronx, Manhattan and Westchester County.
 Whether it is a child who has been abused and neglected, a parent struggling with substance abuse, or a young adult with autism learning to living independently, we strive to educate, support and empower our most vulnerable neighbors each day.

 To see more historical photos from the Leake & Watts Archives, visit our Leake & Watts History Photo Gallery on Pinterest.